The regular state in higher-order gravity: Abstract

 \section{Abstract}

-We start with a formal series expansion of the regular asymptotic solution of the higher order gravity theory derived from the quadratic lagrangian $R+\ep R^2$ in vacuum, and build a time development as a solution of an initial value formulation of the theory.
-We show that the resulting solution, if analytic, contains the right number of free functions to qualify as a general solution of the theory.
-We further show that any regular analytic solution which satisfies the constraints and evolution equations can be given in the form of such an asymptotic formal series expansion.
+We consider the higher-order gravity theory derived from the quadratic lagrangian $R+\ep R^2$ in vacuum as a first-order (ADM-type) system with constraints, and build time developments of solutions of an initial value formulation of the theory.
+We show that all such solutions, if analytic, contain the right number of free functions to qualify as general solutions of the theory.
+We further show that any regular analytic solution which satisfies the constraints and the evolution equations can be given in the form of an asymptotic formal power series expansion.